Auxilor/auxilor.github.io/docs/all-plugins/data-migration-guide.md

 sidebar_position: 9
 ---

-This is a guide for changing data handler (e.g. yaml -> mysql), or for upgrading eco from a version before 6.74.0 to after 6.74.0.
+This is a guide for changing data handler (e.g. yaml -> mysql), or for updating eco from a version before 6.74.0.

 ## For Networks